 On the federal level, NHF’s annual Washington Days provides an opportunity for the community to come together to discuss key issues impacting access to care, learn about advocacy, meet with elected officials, and put a face on bleeding disorders.
-We continually monitor issues on the federal level and update our advocacy priorities as issues arise, such as ensuring funding for federal hemophilia programs and research, Food and Drug Administration (FDA) related issues including blood and blood product safety and protecting access to affordable, quality care and treatment.
+We continually monitor issues on the federal level and update our advocacy priorities as issues arise, such as ensuring funding for federal hemophilia programs and research.
+Food and Drug Administration (FDA) related issues including blood and blood product safety, and protecting access to affordable, quality care and treatment.

-2017 Washington Days will be held March 8-10, 2017, at the Hyatt Regency Washington on Capitol Hill.
+2020 Washington Days was held February 26-29, 2020, at the Hyatt Regency Washington on Capitol Hill.

-If you are a family, teen, single and what to have this chance to share your story.
+If you are a family, teen, or single and want to have a chance to share your story.